Skip to content

 The answer is time.

-Have you scrolled down these pages and not been able to find the price?
+Have you scrolled down these pages and still not found the price?

 As crazy as it sounds, there are landing pages out there that you have to click on the BUY button to find out how much the product you’re interested in costs.
 This takes additional time.
-And, it makes the potential customers feel like she has to jump through hoops to get the product.
+And, it makes the potential customers feel like they have to jump through hoops to get the product.

 You and everyone else are strapped for time today.
-We live in a faster and faster and faster world, a world that never sleeps.
+We live in a world that’s faster and faster and faster, a world that never sleeps.
 This causes us to work more and more and at a faster and faster pace.

 According to the latest statistics, you have around FIVE seconds to grab a visitor, to convince or motivate him to pause long enough to move past the title and read your first and, hopefully, your second paragraph.